 The Woodbury Public Library is pleased to offer the use of computers to the public.
 Our public-access computers are located on the second floor of the library.
-These computers offer partially filtered access to the Internet as well as a variety of word processing, encyclopedia and resume-creation software.
-These computers are available to LOGIN members and visitors.
+These computers offer partially filtered access to the Internet These computers are available to the general public.
 Adult users will be asked to sign in with first and last name at the Reference Desk to be assigned a computer.
 Children under 8 years of age may use computers on the library’s second floor only while accompanied by a parent or guardian.
-Children ages 8 and up may use library computers independently as per the Library’s Card Application wherein sole responsibility of a child’s internet activity falls on the parent.
+Children ages 8 and up may use library computers independently as per the Rules Governing the Library wherein sole responsibility of a child’s activity and behavior at the Library falls on the child’s parent or caregiver.

-Our Children’s Multimedia Center, located adjacent to the Circulation Desk on the first floor, features 2 AWE Early Literacy Stations.
+Our Children’s Multimedia Center, located in the Children’s Section features 2 AWE Early Literacy Stations.
 These exciting learning tools include a 20″ touchscreen, colorful keyboard, child-sized mouse, and offer over 50 educational games designed for ages 2 through 10.
 Children under 8 may use them when accompanied by an adult.
-There is a 30 minutes time limit on use of our Early Literacy Station computers, but if no other children are waiting they may be used until the station is needed.
+There is a 30-minute time limit on use of our Early Literacy Station computers, but if no other children are waiting they may be used until the station is needed.

 Although the library employs antivirus software, files on public computers or downloaded from the Internet may contain viruses.
-Users are advised to have virus-checking software on their home computers.
 The Library is not responsible for any damage done to computer users’ disks or hardware, or for any loss of data, damage or liability that may occur from any use of the Library’s equipment.

 Users of the Library’s computers are expected to use this resource in a responsible and courteous manner consistent with the educational and informational purposes for which it is provided, and to abide by all rules and procedures established for its use including the following:

 Users may not store their data on the hard drives of library computers.
 Any data saved on the hard drive is automatically deleted whenever a computer reboots, and at the end of each business day.
 If it is necessary to store data we recommend the emailing the file to yourself, or using a USB-powered device such as a flash drive.
-All library computers are equipped with easily accessible USB ports, and if you don’t have your own flash drive one may be purchased at the Reference Desk for $5.00.
+All library computers are equipped with easily accessible USB ports

 The Library’s 16 public-access computers offer access to the Internet primarily as an informational and educational resource.
 However, not all information available on the Internet is accurate, current, or complete.
 In addition, language, ideas and images can be found on the Internet which may be considered offensive, inappropriate or inflammatory.
 The provision of Internet access does not imply that the Library endorses the content or point of view of any of the information or commentary that may be found on the Internet.
 Our public-access computers currently employ commercial filtering technology aimed at blocking material that is pornographic, illegal, sexually explicit, or which actively promotes hatred, racism, etc. However, no filter is totally effective in a rapidly changing electronic environment.
 Our filter cannot block all potentially objectionable material, and we cannot entirely protect any individual from images or language which they might find offensive or disturbing.
 Interfering with or deliberately attempting to circumvent the filtering software is prohibited.